TQT-RAAQS/LLRS/docs/src/outline/README.md

 # LLRS Outline
-The low-latency reconfiguration system (LLRS) is a closed-loop feedback control system that arranges and reconfigures atoms within an array of laser traps
+The low-latency reconfiguration system (LLRS) is a closed-loop feedback control system that arranges and reconfigures atoms within an array of laser traps.

 The LLRS contains five submodules:
 ```mermaid